 Baremetal Edges support as large as 30,000 pool members when compared to 7,500 on VM Edges with Large Form factor.

-Recommended to use Baremetal Edges as per VMware Reference Architecture.
+For NFV workloads, it is recommended to use Baremetal Edges as per VMware Reference Architecture.

 I hope this post was informative.